FireguiQueen/havard-cs50/Week 00 - Scratch/02_simplifying_information.md

 Knowing that we have 3 levers and each represent 2 states, how many possibilities do we have?
 That's simple!
 ```
-- OFF  - OFF  - OFF
+OFF  - OFF  - OFF
-- ON   - ON   - ON
+OFF  - OFF  - ON
-- OFF  - OFF  - ON
+OFF  - ON   - ON
-- OFF  - ON   - ON
+OFF  - ON   - OFF
-- OFF  - ON   - OFF
+ON   - OFF  - OFF
-- ON   - ON   - OFF
+ON   - OFF  - OFF
-- ON   - OFF  - OFF
+ON   - OFF  - ON
-- ON   - OFF  - ON
+ON   - ON   - ON
 ```